 Tips for making a wildlife-friendly garden

-Cal Stewart, gardener at the National Trust’s Nunnington Hall in North Yorkshire, which has been gardened organically, and with sensitivity to wildlife for 20 years, talks about why it is important that people try to make their garden wildlife-friendly.
+Cal Stewart, gardener at the National Trust’s Nunnington Hall in North Yorkshire, which has been gardened organically, and with sensitivity to wildlife for over 20 years, talks about the importance of creating a wildlife-friendly garden:

 “The total area of gardens in the UK is estimated to be 433,000 hectares, that’s about three times the size of Greater London.
 It is estimated that around 87% of households in the UK have some form of garden.
 If every one of those gardens grew a patch of wildflowers, put up bird boxes and avoided using garden chemicals, our native wildlife – including threatened species – would stand a far better chance to thrive.
 There would be huge benefits for our wellbeing, too.”

-Even if you suffer from mobility problems that mean you need aids such as a stair lift or a Zimmer frame to get around, making changes to your garden to make it attractive to birds, mammals and invertebrates needn't involve a lot of work.
-To link in with Garden Wildlife Week 2021, which is running from the 31st of May till the 6th of June, this guide takes a look at some easy tips you can follow to make your garden a wildlife haven.
+Even if you have limited mobility and need to use aids such as stairlifts or other equipment to get around more easily, making your garden attractive to birds, mammals, and invertebrates needn't involve much work.
+This guide looks at some easy tips you can follow to make your garden wildlife friendly.

-By creating a mini jungle in a corner of your lawn it allows beetles and other small creatures to wander, will let wildflowers already in your lawn bloom and will give small birds a space to come and feed.
+Creating a mini jungle in the corner of your lawn allows beetles and other small creatures to wander, will let wildflowers already in your lawn bloom and will give small birds a space to come and feed.

-National Trust gardener, Cal Stewart, adds: “In keeping with Plantlife’s No Mow May initiative, rather than meticulously managing a lawn for the perfect stripe and shade of green, start to appreciate the natural grasses and wildflowers.
+National Trust gardener, Cal Stewart, talks a bit about the initiative and when to cut grass for wildlife: “In keeping with Plantlife’s No Mow May initiative, rather than meticulously managing a lawn for the perfect stripe and shade of green, start to appreciate the natural grasses and wildflowers.
 You could create a wildlife meadow.
-Try not to think of plants like daisies, dandelion and clover as ‘weeds’, but rather the beginnings of a rich and versatile habitat that will support bees, butterflies and birds.
+Try not to think of plants like daisies, dandelion and clover as ‘weeds’ but rather the beginnings of a rich and versatile habitat that will support bees, butterflies and birds.
 Experiment with shapes and designs - you could still mow in a formal frame that contains a tapestry of flowers inside.”

 “Birds, bees and butterflies need gardens with plenty of habitats such as small hedges, garden shrubs or even a patch of nettles.
 Smaller trees like hawthorn and rowan are great nesting places for goldfinches and thrushes, primrose and hollyhock do wonders for pollinators, and climbing plants like honeysuckle and clematis are brilliant for insects.